u128str/MCTDHB/README.md

 docker run -ti --rm  -v $(pwd):/work  -e DISPLAY=$DISPLAY    -v /tmp/.X11-unix:/tmp/.X11-unix  mctdhb-lab
 ```

-5) In the docker Ubintu all your projects are located in /work directory.
-On your base machine it is in the Labs directory.
+5) In the docker-Ubuntu all your projects are located in /work directory.
+On your base machine they are in the __./Labs__ directory.
 Enjoy the Lab.
 </details>

 ### II.
 MCTDHB with Docker technology